MichaelSchaecher/linux-kernel/README.md

 > LICENSES/exceptions/Linux-syscall-note

-In addition, other licenses may also apply.
-Please see:
+In addition, other licenses may also apply, for more details please see:

 > Documentation/process/license-rules.rst

-for more details.

 All contributions to the Linux Kernel are subject to this COPYING file.